kat-does-code/Fsharp-Assembly-Interpreter/README.md

 The easiest way to start working on an interpreter for a (made up) programming language is by defining what the computer does easiest which is plain math; addition, subtraction, division and multiplication being the simplest.
 Assembly has these operations clearly mapped out which is why I decided to use it albeit an interpreted form.
 Furthermore, the statefulness of assembly seemed ideal, a clear state before and after an operation is executed.
 However, I did cheat and not recreate input and output states; instead I used some state variables declared in [Functions.fs](src/Functions.fs).

 ## Building the fundamentals
-Starting by defining functions `add`, `sub`, `mul`, and `div, we learn about F#'s aerithmatic operations, which unsurprisingly are the same as most other languages I've come across.
+Starting by defining functions `add`, `sub`, `mul`, and `div`, we learn about F#'s aerithmatic operations, which unsurprisingly are the same as most other languages I've come across.
 However, in assembly it is possible to add the contents of a register to the contents of another register, or add a constant value to a register.
 To make sure we account for both of these cases and none other ( it would be impossible to store a register or constant data in constant data ), we can use `pattern matching`, an epic concept that is now also available for C#.NET.

 > :warning: Another difference with assembly and this interpreter is I'm **not** using any registers as things can be achieved with variables just the same, which is a lot easier.